trpc-group/trpc-go/docs/user_guide/testing.md

 ```

 ## Usage
-Once the container is ready, you can vist the web page with the following address:
+Once the container is ready, you can visit the web page with the following address:

 `http://localhost:8080`